Sweet Bird of Youth: Broadway

-The original production by Cheryl Crawford opened on March 10, 1959 at the Martin Beck Theatre in New York City.
+The original production by Cheryl Crawford opened on March 10, 1959, at the Martin Beck Theatre in New York City.
 Directed by Elia Kazan, it starred Paul Newman, Geraldine Page, Sidney Blackmer, Madeleine Sherwood, Diana Hyland, Logan Ramsey, and Rip Torn.
 Bruce Dern also played a small role.
 The production was nominated for three Tony Awards, including Best Actress for Page.
 The play ran for more than a year and 375 performances.

-A revival opened on December 29, 1975 at the Harkness Theatre, in a production directed by Edwin Sherin, starring Christopher Walken as Chance Wayne and Irene Worth as Princess Kosmonopolis.
+A revival opened on December 29, 1975, at the Harkness Theatre, in a production directed by Edwin Sherin, starring Christopher Walken as Chance Wayne and Irene Worth as Princess Kosmonopolis.
 Worth won the 1976 Tony Award for Best Actress.

 A production was planned to open in 2011 with David Cromer directing and Scott Rudin serving as producer.
-In 2012, the production showed at the Goodman Theatre to much acclaim, with Diane Lane in the lead role.
+In 2012, the production was at the Goodman Theatre to much acclaim, with Diane Lane in the lead role.

 London

 After 26 years, Sweet Bird of Youth appeared in London's West End.
-It opened on July 8, 1985 at the Haymarket Theatre in a production directed by Harold Pinter and presented by impresario Douglas Urbanski it starred Lauren Bacall and Michael Beck with James Grout and David Cunningham.
+It opened on July 8, 1985, at the Haymarket Theatre in a production directed by Harold Pinter and presented by impresario Douglas Urbanski; it starred Lauren Bacall and Michael Beck with James Grout and David Cunningham.
 This production later transferred to Los Angeles under the direction of Michael Blakemore.

 The play returned to the London stage on 1 June 2013 with a production at The Old Vic directed by Marianne Elliott and starring Kim Cattrall as Del Lago and Seth Numrich as Chance.